rajdee/redux-in-russian/docs/tutorials/essentials/part-6-performance-normalization.md

 When we receive the `fetchPosts.fulfilled` action, we can use the `postsAdapter.upsertMany` function to add all of the incoming posts to the state, by passing in the draft `state` and the array of posts in `action.payload`.
 If there's any items in `action.payload` that already existing in our state, the `upsertMany` function will merge them together based on matching IDs.

 When we receive the `addNewPost.fulfilled` action, we know we need to add that one new post object to our state.
-We can use the adapter functions as reducers directly, so we'll pass `postsAdapter.addOne` as the reducer function to use to handle that action.
+We can use the adapter functions as reducers directly, so we'll pass `postsAdapter.addOne` as the reducer function to handle that action.

 Finally, we can replace the old hand-written `selectAllPosts` and `selectPostById` selector functions with the ones generated by `postsAdapter.getSelectors`.
 Since the selectors are called with the root Redux state object, they need to know where to find our posts data in the Redux state, so we pass in a small selector that returns `state.posts`.
 The generated selector functions are always called `selectAll` and `selectById`, so we can use ES6 destructuring syntax to rename them as we export them and match the old selector names.
 We'll also export `selectPostIds` the same way, since we want to read the list of sorted post IDs in our `<PostsList>` component.